 6. Teamwork- Puzzles, large and small, can help people of all ages with their teamwork skills.
 When putting together a puzzle, effective communication is needed in the division of tasks.

 7. Improved Memory- In order to find the piece that fits, your child is going to have to remember which pieces do not fit.
-This a great memory exercise!
+This is a great memory exercise!

-8. Attention Span– Putting together a puzzle can be pretty time consuming.
+8. Attention Span– Putting together a puzzle can be pretty time-consuming.
 And for kids, it is going to take a whole lot longer.
 This focus, just like the focus it takes to perform Practical Life tasks, is so great for improving a child's attention span.

 Puzzles take practice.
 And practice takes patience.
 Unlike many other activities that children practice and improve in, most puzzles require a child to sit still and concentrate.
 This helps to build attention span and teach patience.